When is the add deadline?

 - Actuarial Science courses that require "Instructor Consent" can be signed by the Actuarial Science advisors.

-- Computer Science (CS) courses: Go to CS website for instructions.
+- Computer Science (CS) courses: Go to the CS website for instructions.

 - Mathematics (MATH) courses: MATH 127, MATH 128, MATH 137, MATH 138, MATH 135, MATH 136, MATH 235, MATH 237 requisites can be overridden by year one advisors.
 However, if the course is full, please go to the Math Undergraduate Office, Mathematics & Computing Building (MC) room 4022.